 Doctorate in Clinical Psychology

-Ruth Wells is a Research Fellow in the Trauma and Mental Health Unit, School of Psychiatry, UNSW, and a registered psychologist.
-Her research focuses on understanding the social and cultural processes that shape individual and community responses to conflict and displacement.
+Ruth Wells is a Senior Research Fellow in the Trauma and Mental Health Unit, School of Psychiatry, UNSW, and a registered psychologist.
+Their research focuses on understanding the social and cultural processes that shape individual and community responses to conflict and displacement.
 She has worked extensively with psychosocial professionals in the Syrian refugee communities in Jordan, Turkey and Iraq to culturally adapt clinical treatments and co-design research programs.

 Ruth is currently working on the Reassure study, a 2.5 year longitudinal study to examine the impact of Australia's harsh immigration policies on Farsi and Dari speaking refugees and asylum seekers living in Sydney.
-She brings a critical lens to the design of quantitative research in culturally and linguistically diverse communities which includes collaborating with bi-cultural workers to inform statistical modelling of the consequences of social policy on well-being.
+They bring a critical lens to the design of quantitative research in culturally and linguistically diverse communities which includes collaborating with bi-cultural workers to inform statistical modelling of the consequences of social policy on well-being.

 Ruth is engaged in service quality improvement research with St John of God hospital at Richmond to improve the care experiences of people seeking treatment for PTSD following occupational trauma.